sense-i-co/docs/docs/TMPLTPM-001.md

 ![](../static/img/docs/TMPLTPM-001/image03.png)

 :::important
-Choose an option from each of the se drop-down lists:
+Choose an option from each of these drop-down lists:
 1.  **Model Type**,
 2.  **Model Status**, and
 3.  **Department**.